-Learn more about our activities in the areas below.
+Learn more about our activities below.

 Waste reduction and recycling

 - SMUD’s Customer Service Center, at 65th and S streets in East Sacramento, won the highest award given for energy efficiency and environmental design.
 The Platinum Award from the Leadership in Energy Efficiency and Environmental Design (LEED) was awarded by the U.S. Green Building Council in April 2007.

-All new SMUD buildings will be LEED certified at least at the silver level.
+All new SMUD buildings and substantial remodels will seek at least LEED silver-level certification.

-Being good stewards of the environment means we care for the land, air, water, and wildlife in the community we serve.
+Being good stewards of the environment means we care for the land, air, water and wildlife in the community we serve.
 SMUD protects these resources while meeting our customers’ demand for electric service.
 Below are some of the ways we carry out this responsibility.

 SMUD has established a 1,132-acre Nature Preserve on our Rancho Seco property in southeastern Sacramento County.
 The preserve provides long-term protection of the wetlands for protected animals such as fairy and tadpole shrimp and the California tiger salamander.
 The preserve offsets the biological impacts of SMUD’s power generation operations.
 The Howard Ranch Trail in the Nature Preserve is open to the public.

 Quagga and zebra mussels are harmful, invasive mollusks in California waters.
 If they spread, they could cause significant environmental and economic challenges.
-Although the risk to SMUD’s reservoirs, canals, water pipes, and water cooling systems is low to moderate, SMUD adopted a plan to watch for these mussels and educate the public.
+Although the risk to SMUD’s reservoirs, canals, water pipes and water cooling systems is low to moderate, SMUD adopted a plan to watch for these mussels and educate the public.

 SMUD is committed to following environmental laws and our own policies.
-We do so through a variety of permits, audits, inspections, and verifications from outside sources.
+We do so through a variety of permits, audits, inspections and verifications from outside sources.
 Much of our work in this area falls into the categories below:

 The California Environmental Quality Act (CEQA) exists to inform decision makers and the public about the potential significant environmental effects of proposed activities.
 Learn more about the CEQA process and to review SMUD projects that require a CEQA document.

-Caring for our waterways is part of SMUD’s operation and construction activities and includes permitting, monitoring, reporting, and employee training.
+Caring for our waterways is part of SMUD’s operation and construction activities and includes permitting, monitoring, reporting and employee training.
 Storm water and other water releases are monitored to ensure that chemical and sediment pollutants do not enter our region’s waterways.
 SMUD is continuously working to ensure that our operations do not impact the water quality or health and aesthetics of our rivers and lakes.

-Responses may be needed for the cleanup such as oil or other materials due to storms and accidents.
+SMUD staff is on call 24 hours a day to assist with emergency environmental cleanup and permitting.
+Response may be needed for oil or other material cleanup efforts due to storms and accidents.
 Sometimes this may require installing new equipment in environmentally sensitive areas.